phelim-h/encord-agents/docs/task_agents/sequential_runner.md

 ## Overview
 The `Runner` executes tasks in a sequential order.
-It is useful for debugging and testing the workflow.
+It is useful for debugging and testing the Workflow.
 Use this for simple workflows or for testing out functionality before you scale compute it with the [`QueueRunner`](./queue_runner.md).

 ## Basic Usage